 ATSPMs are another highly beneficial tool for moving into the Smart City world.
 ATSPMs modernize traffic signal management by utilizing high-resolution data in real-time.
-This allows traffic engineers the capability to make changes to signal timings based on actual performance rather than software modeling or manually collected data.
+This allows traffic engineers to change signal timings based on actual performance rather than software modeling or manually collected data.
 Deficiencies can be identified and corrected before problems occur.
 This technology is cost-effective and can be applied to a wide range of signalized intersections — often using existing infrastructure in many cases.

 Transportation Planning Using Observation Cameras

-As the on-call traffic engineering firm for the City of Waukee, Snyder & Associates has moved the community further along the Smart City path with new technology that provides a new way of observing traffic, according to Mr. Willham.
+As the on-call traffic engineering firm for the City of Waukee, Snyder & Associates has moved the community further along the Smart City path with new technology that provides a new way of observing traffic, according to Mr. Perington.
 “After years of making physical changes to the Highway 6 corridor to account for the rapid growth in the area, the recent addition of a city-wide observation camera system takes advantage of digital capabilities.
-The observation cameras allow the traffic engineers at Snyder & Associates to remotely view the corridor areas in real-time.”
+The observation cameras allow the traffic engineers at Snyder & Associates to view the corridor areas remotely in real-time.”

 This level of service means less time traveling to the site to conduct traffic observations.
-Instead, engineers have access to live feeds of the corridor allowing improvement decisions to be made quicker.
-Soon, engineers look to implement ATSPMs that will allow remote changes to traffic signal timing through access to the cities central management software.
+Instead, engineers have access to live feeds of the corridor, allowing improvement decisions to be made quickly.
+Soon, engineers look to implement ATSPMs that will enable remote changes to traffic signal timing through access to the city’s central management software.

 DSM MPO Smart City Approach to Transportation Planning

 Another prime example of Smart City planning in action is the Smart City Roundtable.
-A couple year ago, the Des Moines Area MPO and Capital Crossroads joined forces to create the roundtable.
+A couple of years ago, the Des Moines Area MPO and Capital Crossroads joined forces to create the roundtable.
 Capital Crossroads is a consortium of community organizations in central Iowa that already uses a regional approach to build awareness around community planning.
-The goal of the Smart City Roundtable is to explore how technology can be used to enhance urban systems and ultimately, address community challenges.
+The goal of the Smart City Roundtable is to explore how technology can be used to enhance urban systems and, ultimately, address community challenges.